-What happens when I default on a business loan?
+What really happens when you default on a business loan

-If you’re a sole proprietor, then yes, a collection agency will likely be able to seize your personal assets along with your business assets to pay back your loan.
-If you secured your loan with personal property — like your house or your car — this can be repossessed as well.
+If your loan is secured and you’re a sole proprietor, a collection agency will likely be able to seize your personal assets along with your business assets to pay back your loan.
+If you secured your loan with personal property — like your house or car — this can be repossessed as well.

-An Small Business Administration loan is a business loan that’s guaranteed by the federal government.
-Because the federal government guarantees 75% to 85% of your loan, when the lender can’t collect payments the federal government takes over.
+The SBA will guarantee up to 75% to 85% of your business loan.
+When a lender can’t collect payments, the federal government takes over.
 The SBA will contact you and request that you either pay the rest of the loan amount or submit an Offer in Compromise within 60 days.

 Failing to do either of these can result in the US Treasury Department to get involved.
 You and your business partners can have your bank accounts, wages and tax refunds garnished until the loan is repaid in full.

 What can I do if I can’t repay my loan?

 If you aren’t able to repay your business loan, make sure you know two things: The lender’s late payment policy and how it processes default.
 Check what your lender charges for late payments — and if you default, contact your lender’s customer service to see what steps it will take to collect on past-due accounts.

 - Review late payment policies.
 Most lenders assess a fee or increase your interest rate when you miss a payment.
 Understand how the lender handles late payments, including the fees it charges and how a default is defined in your loan contract.